onomondo/nrf-softsim/docs/integration.md

   prevents registration.
 So this raises the console to `SOFTSIM_LOG_IMMEDIATE_MODE_BAUD` (1000000) at boot — **reconnect your terminal at that rate**.
 SEGGER RTT avoids the UART bottleneck entirely.
 Debug only.
-- **`SOFTSIM_UICC_DISABLE_SMS`** — compile the core without SMS altogether, which also drops RFM/OTA remote file management (and the REFRESH that reports its changes), since OTA arrives over SMS.
-Lowers the default and floor of `CONFIG_SOFTSIM_HEAP_SIZE` from 30000 to 15000, a measured completed-attach peak of 11,592 B plus headroom, not just the ~10 kB RFM/OTA response the budget loses.
-The card still answers — any SMS-PP DOWNLOAD gets 6A81, with an error log naming the fix.
-Pair it with a profile that clears EF.UST service 28, so the modem never offers SMS-PP downloads to the card in the first place.
+- **`SOFTSIM_UICC_DISABLE_SMS`** — compiles the core without SMS, and with it RFM/OTA remote
+  file management (OTA arrives over SMS); `CONFIG_SOFTSIM_HEAP_SIZE` defaults to 15000.
+The card still answers SMS-PP DOWNLOAD with 6A81 and an error log; pair it with a profile that clears EF.UST service 28 so the modem never offers one.

 ## Flash partitioning